anoncoder83/RepData_PeerAssessment1/PA1_template.md

 ##      <int>        <dbl>
 ## 1      835         206.
 ```

+### The 5-minute interval 835 contains the maximum number of steps which is 206.1698113 on average across all the days in the dataset.

 ##6.
 Code to describe a strategy for imputing missing data and summary of daily total steps